r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ## Domain Joined Computer
 A Windows computer for which a computer account has been created.
 This computer takes over the settings from the Active Directory.

+## fCONFIDENTIAL
+If this flag is set for an LDAP attribute, only accounts with the permissions RIGHT_DS_READ_PROPERTY and RIGHT_DS_CONTROL_ACCESS can read the attribute (example: ms-Mcs-AdmPwd).

 ## FQDN
 The Full Qualified Domain Name represents the full name in the domain context (e.g. dnshostname.domaincomponent.domaincompontent)